Typhoon Hagupit (2008): Taiwan

-China
+Mainland China

 On September 22, Chinese officials in Fujian Province requested the return of all fishing vessels in the Taiwan Strait.
 In Shenzhen airport, 33 domestic flights were cancelled due to the approach of Hagupit.
 Officials in Yangjiang City evacuated 17,324 people from dangerous areas and checked over all the dams and reservoirs.
 More than 100,000 people were evacuated to safer locations from coastal regions in southern China by September 23.

 Hong Kong

 On 22 September 2008, the Hong Kong Observatory (HKO) issued the Standby Signal 1 for Hong Kong.
 The HKO kept this signal in force for 18 hours before issuing the Strong Wind Signal No.3 the next day.
-Later on 23 September 2008, as Hagupit moved closer to Southern China, the HKO announced at 1600 (HKT) that the Gale or Storm Signal 8 will be issued by 1800 (HKT).
+Later on 23 September 2008, as Hagupit moved closer to Guangdong, the HKO announced at 1600 (HKT) that the Gale or Storm Signal 8 will be issued by 1800 (HKT).
 The HKO then issued the Gale or Storm Signal 8 Northeast at 1800 (HKT).
 It was replaced by the Gale or Storm Signal 8 Southeast soon after midnight that evening due to change in wind direction.
 Six hours later at 0630 (HKT), the HKO lowered the warning to the Strong Wind Signal 3.
 Because of the heavy rain brought by Hagupit, the HKO issued the Amber rainstorm warning at 1100 (HKT).
 All Hong Kong tropical cyclone warning signals was cancelled at around 1300 (HKT) Later that day, the HKO removed the Amber rainstorm warning at 1620 (HKT).